 Application Procedures for Curriculum Programs

 - All entering curriculum students must submit a properly completed application to the Office of Admissions.
-Application forms are available in Student Services, from local high school counselors and online.
+Application forms are available online and in Student Services.

 - Entering students should forward transcripts of high school and all college work to the Admissions Office.
 Students must authorize in writing the release of transcripts from high schools and colleges.
 Admission to all associate degree programs and some diploma and certificate programs requires high school or GED completion.
 (Only the English version of the GED will satisfy proof of high school graduation)